 How Lucrative Is a Cleaning Business?

-However, we can give you some general information that will help you understand how much business cleaning services make in a year.
+However, we can give you some general information to help you understand how much business cleaning services make in a year.

 For example, a large company in a major city may pay its workers much more than a small company in a rural area.